fruitsamples/Teslameter/ReadMe.txt

 ===========================================================================
 BUILD REQUIREMENTS:

-iPhone OS 3.0
+iOS SDK 4.0

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iPhone OS 3.0 and iPhone 3GS
-Requires a device with a magnetometer.
+iPhone OS 3.2 or later and iPhone 3GS or iPhone 4 Requires a device with a magnetometer.
 This sample will run in the Simulator but only one magnetic measurement will be received.

 ===========================================================================